castein105/105-Unit-3/README.md

 ## Home State vs. Current State of Residence.

 This repository was created to compare the access to health care proffesionals between New Jersey- my home state, and North Carolina- the state that I currently reside in.
 By using the steps descibed in the **Process_Documentation1.ipynb**, we manipulate the dataset to create a subset that makes this comparison more clear.

+An important note to consider is that North Carolina has a larger population compared to New Jersey.
+If we consider populations of each state from when the dataset was colleced (2014-2015), the population of North Carolina was 9.937 million, while the population of New Jersey was 8.867 million.
+Given this significant difference in population, it can be expected that North Carolina has more Health Care Proffesionals, as it has a larger population to serve.
+Viewers should keep in mind that the comparison explored in this repository is a raw comparison, and not a comparision with healt

 ## Visual Comparisons of Health Care Proffesionals